 Don’t stay in a state of denial or guilt.
-Take a breath, make a call and follow the above steps or write a letter.
+Take a breath, make a call, or even better have a face-to-face conversation.
+Consider following the above steps or write a letter of apology.
 Make yourself your own hero.

 Lastly, no one has the responsibility to forgive you.
 That is their decision.
 You can only do the best you can and let go the rest.